apache/incubator-streampark-website/docs/connector/5-es.md

 ### 2. 写入Elasticsearch

-Using Apache StreamPark writes to Elasticsearch
+Using Apache StreamPark™ writes to Elasticsearch

 <Tabs>